 The rating agency provides the information in a simple and easy-to-understand manner.
-The investors find it expensive and impossible to do such evaluations on their own.
+Investors find it expensive and impossible to do such evaluations on their own.
 Therefore, the information that rating agencies provide is highly acceptable to them.

 Discipline on Corporate Borrowers

 The credit rating affects the image and the visibility of the corporate.
-The high credit rating to an investment of the corporate has a positive impact on the image and visibility.
-So, It induces the discipline on corporate borrowers.
+A high credit rating for an investment of the corporate has a positive impact on its image and visibility.
+So, It induces discipline in corporate borrowers.

 Financial and Other Representations Gain Greater Credibility